imjco/GolangCRUDwithConcurrency/README.md

 ```bash
       go http.ListenAndServe(":8080", handler.CorsMiddleware(r))
 ```
-    - change it if needed. eg.
+- Sample edit.
 ```bash
       go http.ListenAndServe("192.168.1.1:3030"), handler.CorsMiddleware(r))
 ```
     4 Save the file to take effect.

 ### FrontEnd
+- You can use the steps below to change the Api Url.

-    1. Navigate to project directory and find "CompanyXYZ_Front" folder.
+1. Navigate to the project directory and find the "CompanyXYZ_Front" folder.
 2. Edit the following JS file.
 ```bash
       APIURL.js
 ```